The EU's multimedia actions aim to strengthen news reporting on EU affairs from European perspectives.

 The Commission has been supporting digital reporting through different projects and actions.
 This action builds on the results of the preparatory action European Media Platforms.
 The Multimedia Actions has also covered the provision of data-driven news on EU affairs.
 Following a call in 2022, two projects, European Data News Hub and European Data Journalism Network (EDJNet), will run until spring 2025.

-A new call for proposals on digital reporting will be published in 2024.
+A new call for proposals on digital reporting was published in 2024.
+Results will be announced early 2025.

 EU news by media hubs

-Since 2020, the Commission invites applicants to join efforts and come with new ideas to increase the curation, production and circulation of professional news content and non-fictional programming (e.g. documentaries) through digital media platforms and production hubs.
+Since 2020, the Commission invites applicants to join efforts and come with new ideas to increase the curation, production and circulation of professional news content and non-fictional programming (e.g. documentaries) on EU affairs through media hubs.

 Related Content